 If there were something as simple as a shot available to ward-off the debilitating effects of chronic disease, sufferers would line up for miles.
 As of now, the standard care for someone suffering from COPD is supplemental oxygen and a number of medications.
 These treatments don’t help fight the disease, they simply help manage symptoms.
-Although this seems a bleak state of affairs, a new treatment option has come center stage in the past few years in the form of stem cell therapy.
+Although this seems a bleak state of affairs, a new treatment option has come center stage in the past few years in the form of cellular therapy.

 Cellular Therapy for Lung Disease

-Stem cells are the body’s natural healing mechanism.
-Whether the issue is a cut on the finger or a debilitating lung condition, stem cells travel throughout the body to target damaged tissue and promote healing in its place.
+Cells are the body’s natural healing mechanism.
+Whether the issue is a cut on the finger or a debilitating lung condition, cells travel throughout the body to target damaged tissue and promote healing in its place.
 For a simple cut, that means a couple days of scabbing and maybe a little bleeding, but eventually your skin looks like new again.

 Unfortunately, this is a very slow process, and for those that suffer from a disease as progressive as COPD, the cells don’t work as fast as the disease.

-Stem cell therapy is designed to speed up this process through concentrating a large number of stem cells and targeting them at the lungs.
+Cellular therapy is designed to speed up this process through concentrating a large number of cells and targeting them at the lungs.
 This allows the cells a chance to put up an effective fight against the disease.